platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 * The deployment is blocked by a long running cron job in the environment.
 * The deployment is blocked by a long running cron job in the parent environment.

-To determine if your environment is being stuck in the build or the deployment, look at the activities log available in the management console or by running `platform act`.
+To determine if your environment is being stuck in the build or the deployment, check your [activity log](./logs.md#activity-logs).

 If the activity has the result `success`, the build has completed successfully and the system is trying to deploy.
 If the result is still `running`, the build is stuck.